misterkabir/Choose-Wives/README.md

 ## Use

 Feel free to use, edit, update, enhance, and review for errors.
-Please attribute it by linking my Github page or the related blog article linked above.
+Please attribute it to me by linking my Github page or the related blog article linked above.

 Cheers.